 Without an authentic self-awareness, African-Americans often struggle as we seek to play on the same team toward the same goal in the body of Christ.
 But my white brothers and sisters also need to be aware of who we are, and who God has created and positioned us to be at this critical time in our world.

-Black History Month gives us an opportunity to intentionally familiarize ourselves in such a way that will enable us to embrace our diversity to its fullest, putting unity to use for good.
+Black History Month gives us an opportunity to familiarize ourselves with our own past in such a way that will enable us to embrace our diversity to its fullest, putting unity to use for good.
 When we do that—when we knowledgeably serve side by side—there will be no stopping what we can do in the name of Jesus Christ.

 Dr. Tony Evans is Senior Pastor of Oak Cliff Bible Fellowship in Dallas and President of The Urban Alternative, a ministry dedicated to restoring hope in our churches and society.
 He is the author of over 50 books.
 Visit TonyEvans.org for more information.